LauraKirby/aspera-ibm-analytics-api/analytics-api.md

     pretty_print(result_two)
     ```

-1. Run the following script to send your API requests:
+1. To send your API requests, run the following script:

     ```bash
     ruby get_analytics_data.rb
     ```

-    The Files and Activity API responses should new appear in terminal.
+    The Files and Activity API responses should now appear in terminal.

     * Files response